milligansarah/interactive-romi-robot-course/README.md

 * Addition of lessons 1 and 5-20 in `course-data.tsx`
 * Lots of code cleanup, refactoring, and documentation
-* More user-friendly course creation for future applications
+* Enhance user-friendliness of course creation for future applications
+* Create course start and end screens